ZainabKamel/NGS2-Project/README.md

 +quartile for bases was less than 10 and WARNING about the duplication levels, length distribution and overrepresented sequences
 ```
-# Hisat Alignment for untrimmedd data
+# Hisat2 Alignment for untrimmedd data
 ## Indexing
 ```
-We first worked on chromosome 6, because we were tracking ESR-1 gene on chr 6 but after reviewing the main abstract of the study we figured out we need to work on chr 15 where NR2F2 is located.
+We first worked on chromosome 6, because we were tracking ESR-1 gene on chr 6 but after reviewing the main abstract of the study we figured out we need to work on chr 15 where NR2F2 is located as NR2F2 depleted in T47D cells of samples Data.

 preparation of annotation file of chromosome 6 from GFF3 to GTF we used genometools first which shows a GTF2.2 having no gene id, only transcripts and gene id which wasn't specific for further feature count so we used gffreads tools after